inivekin/abosa/abosa.typ

 o one awash in what they weren't, they never knew those kinder days, the love they'd get is how they'd learnt.
-Be wary o the shamed an numb
-who don't love all in sympathy, but earnestly meet eyes that come wi gratitude, humility.
-Should named an few nae more exist,
-I'd easy find some substitutes, in names that never made a list, nae clamouring fae attributes.
 An don't be so immutable
 you meet change wi hostility,
 but don't be so predictable